Numynum/ToCDuplicator/README.md

 Leaving out these arguments is the same as passing `true`.

-    - name: Create BCC and Classic ToC files
+    - name: Create Retail and Classic ToC files
       uses: Numynum/ToCDuplicator@master
       with:
           retail: true